 Well, there are still a few banking options available for RAK offshore companies.
 However, these banks can be challenging to access and they tend to be very cautious about onboarding RAK structures.
 In other words, many of these banks won’t entertain applications from businesses involved in high-risk (or even moderately high-risk) industries.

-The other alternative, which many entrepreneurs end up doing, is restructuring their business in a more acceptable jurisdiction.
+On the other hand, the other alternative is restructuring the business in a more acceptable jurisdiction.

 This is a practical choice for a few reasons…

 First, even if you can open a bank account for your RAK offshore company today, that doesn’t mean the account will stay open long term.
 Additionally, as compliance increases and AML and KYC rules get stricter, it’s inevitable that your non-resident business will come under greater scrutiny.